HenryCowan/EMG-Gaming/Server_end/Server Pong GUI-all together/0408-emg-read-in-local/README.md

+## Unit-test demonstration:
-# Unit-test demo: this is a demo to read in emg data, high pass filtered (fc=2hz), powered, time smooth (5 sample) and then send through udp to server(android)
+**This is a demonstration of the read-in of emg data, that is high-pass filtered (Fc = 2Hz), power-time-smoothed (5 samples) and sent through UDP to an Android server**

-this demo is for 2 emg channel
+*This demonstration is for a 2 channel input

-## Compile
+## Compilation
-- when compile using cmake command in terminal, reading in from dat often fail
+- When compiling using the cmake command from the terminal, the reading in from dat files often fails
-- Recommand to run in QT creator.
-Yet in qt creator, cannot export new dat file with fopen
+- It is recommended to run in QT creator, although in QT creator new dat files cannot be exported with the fopen command